dc-tec/nixos-config/README.md

 ### SOPS

 For secret management in a pure Nix way Nix SOPS is used.
 See [add new host](docs/add-new-host.md)

-## Design Principals

-- Keep it simple
-- Keep it Nix Pure
-- Most of all have fun

 ### References